 So Which Are the Best Things to do in Bangkok?

-Bangkok has so much to offer for any type of traveller, whether it is on a cheap budget, for foodies or cultural connoisseurs.
-Three days in Bangkok are a great time to get a good overview of what to do in bangkok and what different areas there are.
+Three days in Bangkok are a great time to get a good overview of what to do in Bangkok and what different areas there are.
 You will never be able to see everything anyway, so pick according to your liking and throw yourself into this vibrant city!

-Which of these would you say are the best places to visit in Bangkok according to your personal preferences?
-What would you be looking forward to most?
+Which of these best places to visit in Bangkok would you wanna see most?